Skip to main content

 The framework begins with learning the concepts and practices used in the recording, classification and reporting of cost data, along with issues particular to this discipline.
 You'll then go through financial accounting practices and gain a deeper understanding of the standards that are used to evaluate them.

-A large part of the job of a forensic accountant is being able to identify fraud accurately.
+A large part of the forensic accountant's job is being able to identify fraud accurately.
 An online program should teach you how to spot its symptoms, including accounting fraud, stock fraud, employee theft and embezzlement.

 Coursework also includes a deeper look into the ways fraud impacts the presentation of financial information and how to review and analyze financial statements for evidence of wrongdoing.
 You will be given the tools necessary to judge the financial health of a company and determine whether it is right for a merger or acquisition.

 Fraud changes as fast as technology does, so any thorough education in forensic accounting must cover computer crimes.
-Course material includes locations of digital evidence, fundamentals of working with data and how to present findings.
+Course material includes tech skills for accountants, such as the discovery of digital evidence, the fundamentals of working with data and how to present your findings.
 You'll learn about identity theft and other cybercrime and how to follow best practices in a fast-changing digital landscape.

 You'll also learn what happens after fraud has been potentially uncovered, such as what the relevant legislation to the situation is, how to interview the people involved and what legal proceedings may arise when fraud is suspected.